 Most companies do not have the expertise or do not wish to expend valuable resources required to interpret, assess and implement an energized electrical safety program- and that’s exactly where The Jacman Group comes in.

-We provide assistance to companies of all sizes to establish the required elements of an Electrical-Arc Flash Safety Program, including the Arc Flash Risk Assessment, Arc Flash-NFPA 70E Training, & Electrical Safety Program.
+We provide assistance to companies of all sizes to establish the required elements of an Electrical-Arc Flash Safety Program, including the Facility Arc Flash Risk Assessment, Worker Arc Flash-NFPA 70E Training, & the written Electrical Safety Program.

 Arc Flash Risk Assessment Steps | Arc Flash Clothing & PPE | Arc Flash Consulting | Update Requirements